yoy123/VegaTab/README.md

 3. Make your voltage and Clock changes as desired and then click Build Power Play Table.
 4. It will then save 2 files to your desktop.
 5. 1 will say VegaTab_64.kext, the other will say VegaTab_64_data.txt
 6. The txt file is supposed to be used to build an SSDT.
-I have not expirimented with this.
+I have not experimented with this.
 7. The kext file works perfectly with OpenCore.
 8. Simply add the Kext file to your Opencore Kext folder and add then update your config file...
 9. This kext simply ammends the AMD kext file in /System/LibraryExtensions.
 It doesnt require any rom flashing etc...